Zulu-Inuoe/jzon/README.md

 * `:coerce-element` A function for coercing 'non-native' values to JSON.
 See [Custom Serialization](#custom-serialization)
 * `:coerce-key` A function for coercing key values to strings.
 See [Custom Serialization](#custom-serialization)

-In addition to the mappings defined in [Type Mappings](#type-mappings), `stringify` accepts the following types of values:
+In addition to the mappings defined in [Type Mappings](#type-mappings), `jzon:stringify` accepts the following types of values:

 | CL                | JSON                                                                |